Entanglement of two quantum memories via fibers over dozens of kilometres: Phase stabilization

-Similarly, we could write the phase accumulation in read-read-out process:
+Similarly, we could write the phase of two read-out fields before the $\rm BS_{RO}$ as:

-The difference between $\phi_{MOT}^i$ and ${\phi^i_{MOT}}'$ comes from phase evolution of a certain energy level of atom.
-Due to the internal time between write and read process is fixed, it is obvious that
+The difference between $\phi_{MOTi}$ and ${\phi_{MOTi}}'$ comes from phase evolution of a certain energy level of atom.
+Because the interval time between write and read process is fixed, it is obvious that